theachoem/storypad.me/content/blogs/features.md

 - Select from 45+ emotions to express how you feel
 - Track your mental well-being over time with mood history and calendar view

+📄 Multi-Page Entries

+- Add multiple pages inside 1 entry
+- With multiple layouts to fit your writing style
+- Great for journaling prompts, novels, long-form writing, and daily notes

 🔖 Tags, Stars & Search